Open Range (2003 film)

-Open Range is a 2003 American Revisionist Western film directed and co-produced by Kevin Costner, written by Craig Storper, based on the novel "The Open Range Men" by Lauran Paine, starring Robert Duvall and Costner, with Annette Bening, Michael Gambon, and Michael Jeter appearing in supporting roles.
-The film was the final on-screen appearance of Jeter, who died before it was released, and the film was dedicated to Jeter's memory, as well as to Costner's parents, Bill and Sharon.
+Open Range is a 2003 American revisionist Western film directed and co-produced by Kevin Costner, written by Craig Storper and based on the novel The Open Range Men by Lauran Paine.
+It stars Robert Duvall and Costner, with Annette Bening, Michael Gambon, and Michael Jeter appearing in supporting roles.
+It presents a range war that happens when free-grazing herder "Boss" Spearman (Duvall) and his cowboys enter the Montana territory of cattle baron Denton Baxter (Gambon).

-The film was a box office success and was critically favored.
+The film was the final on-screen appearance of Jeter, who died before it was released, and was dedicated to his memory, as well as to Costner's parents, Bill and Sharon.
+It was a box-office success and was critically praised.

 Plot

-In Montana in 1882, "Boss" Spearman is a seasoned open range cattleman, who, with hired hands Charley Waite, Mose, and Button, is driving a herd cross-country.
+In Montana in 1882, "Boss" Spearman is a seasoned open range cattleman, who with hired hands Charley Waite, Mose, and Button, is driving a herd cross-country.
 Charley is a former Union soldier who served in a "special squad" during the Civil War and feels immense guilt over his past as a killer of both enemy soldiers and civilians.

 Boss sends Mose to the nearby town of Harmonville for supplies.
 The town is controlled by ruthless Irish immigrant and rancher Denton Baxter, who hates open-rangers for using his land to feed their herds.
 Mose is badly beaten and jailed by the town's corrupt marshal, Poole, after defending himself in a fight with some of Baxter's men.
 The only Harmonville inhabitant willing to openly defy Baxter is Percy, the livery stable owner.

 Boss and Charley become concerned when Mose does not return.
-They retrieve him from the jail but not before Baxter gives them an ultimatum to leave the area before nightfall.
+They retrieve him from the jail, but not before Baxter gives them an ultimatum to leave the area before nightfall.
 Mose's injuries are so severe that Boss and Charley take him to the local physician, Doc Barlow.
-There they meet his assistant, Sue.
-Charley is attracted immediately but assumes that Sue is the doctor's wife and chooses not to stay the night even after being invited.
+There, they meet his assistant, Sue.
+Charley is attracted immediately, but assumes that Sue is the doctor's wife and chooses not to stay the night, even after being invited.

-After catching masked riders scouting their cattle, Boss and Charley sneak up on their campsite, disarm, and humiliate them.
-At the same time, other riders trash their camp and shoot Mose and Charley's dog Tig dead.
+After catching masked riders scouting their cattle, Boss and Charley sneak up on their campsite, and disarm and humiliate them.
+At the same time, other riders trash their camp and shoot Mose, and Charley's dog Tig, dead.
 Button is badly injured after being shot in the chest.
 Charley and Boss vow to avenge their friend.
 They leave Button at the doctor's house and go into town; with help from Percy, they capture Poole and his deputies, subdue them with chloroform stolen from the Barlows, and lock them up in their own jail.